-Deferred Inflows of Resources: Deferred inflows of resources are composed of pension obligations and OPEB obligations (Trust and UAB Plan).
+Deferred Inflows of Resources: Deferred inflows of resources are composed of pension obligations, OPEB obligations (Trust and UAB Plan), and leases.
 Pension obligations include differences between expected and actual experience, changes in proportion and differences between employer contributions and proportionate share of contributions, and net difference between projected and actual earnings on pension plan investments.
-The Trust's obligations include changes in actuarial and other assumptions and net difference between projected and actual earnings on OPEB plan investments.
+The Trust's obligations include changes in actuarial and other assumptions and net differences between expected and actual earnings on OPEB plan investments.
 The UAB Plan's obligations include differences between expected and actual experience and changes in actuarial and other assumptions.
+Deferred inflows for leases relate to those arrangements where UAB is the lessor.